lindseydew/blog/app/blogs/scalala.md

 and our final thoughts [here](http://www.theguardian.com/info/developer-blog/2012/nov/02/functional-programming-scala-the-final-push).

-I had a lot of fun doing the course, and it has certainly helped me get a better appreciation of how to apply functional programming techniques into web development.
+I had a lot of fun doing the course, and it has certainly helped me get a better appreciation of how to apply functional programming techniques to web development.
 I would definitely be interested in a follow up course, which delves a little deeper into the internals of Scala, or one that sheds some light on [sbt](www.scala-sbt.org).

 I'd recommend the course to anyone wanting to pick up Scala, or just interested in broadening their programming skills.